2016 CAST & CREW

 Pianist LAYTON JAMES recently retired after forty-one years as principal keyboard with the Saint Paul Chamber Orchestra.
 Specializing in harpsichord and organ continuo realizations, he is featured on many recordings, including Handel's Messiah, conducted by Robert Shaw.
 Mr. James has recently been a soloist with the Duluth-Superior Symphony and guest conductor of the Great Lakes Chamber Orchestra, and has composed a Baroque piece for the Blue Baroque Band.
 He has appeared at Music in the Vineyards, Aspen Music Festival, Music at Gretna, Lake Placid Sinfonietta, AlexFest and the Brainerd Music Festival.
 He is also cantor and organist of Bethel Lutheran Church in Hudson, Wisconsin.

-Cellist PARRY KARP is artist-in-residence and professor of chamber music and cello at the University of Wisconsin-Madison, where he is director of the string chamber music program.
+Cellist PARRY KARP is artist-in-residence and professor of chamber music and cello at the University of Wisconsin-Madison.
 He has been cellist of the Pro Arte Quartet for the past 37 years, the longest tenure of any member in the quartet's 100 year history.
-Mr. Karp is also an active solo artist and has recorded six solo CDs.
-As cellist of the Pro Arte Quartet he has performed in over 1,000 concerts in North, Central and South America, Europe, and Japan.
+Mr. Karp is an active solo artist, performing numerous recitals annually in the U.S., and has recorded six solo CDs.
+As a performer of new music, he has performed in the premieres of dozens of works, many of which were written for him, including concerti, sonatas, and chamber music.
+Unearthing and performing unjustly neglected repertoire for cello is a passion of Mr. Karp's.
+In recent years he has transcribed for cello many masterpieces written for other instruments, including all of the Duo Sonatas of Brahms.
+As cellist of the Pro Arte Quartet he has performed over 1,000 concerts throughout North, Central, and South America, Europe, and Japan.
 His discography with the group is extensive (over two dozen recordings) and includes the complete string quartets of Ernest Bloch, Miklos Rosza, and Karol Szymanowski.
-In 2012 he was a recipient of the Chancellor's Distinguished Teaching Award at the University of Wisconsin-Madison.
+In 2012 he was a recipient of the Chancellor's Distinguished Teaching Award at UW-Madison.
+(Website)